Clinical Exercise for Osteopenia/Osteoporosis

-Aspley Physiotherapy and Sports Injury Clinic offers PILATES for OSTEOPENIA/OSTEOPOROSIS.
+Aspley Physiotherapy and Sports Injury Clinic offers CLINICAL EXERCISE for OSTEOPENIA/OSTEOPOROSIS.
 Conducted individually or in small groups.

 Regular physical activity and exercise is recognised as one of the most effective lifestyle strategies to maximise peak bone mass and to reduce the risk of fractures later in life.
 Regular weight-bearing exercises and progressive resistance training can increase bone density and prevent bone loss associated with menopause and ageing.
 High challenging balance and mobility training is also effective for improving balance, gait and co-ordination, which can reduce the risk of falling.
 In the UK and Australia, after 60 years of age, one in two women, and one in three men will suffer an osteoporotic fracture.
 (Osteoporosis, Australia)

-- The classes are taught under the exercise guidelines of the Australian Physiotherapy and Pilates Institute incorporating the latest research.
+- The classes are taught by a physiotherapist incorporating all the latest research.

 - An assessment may be required prior to class entry to ascertain individual outcome measures and potential risk factors.

-Pilates for Osteopenia/Osteoporosis is conducted by Lynne Harvison Morris, the Principal of the practice.
+Clinical Exercise Therapy for Osteopenia/Osteoporosis is conducted by Lynne Harvison Morris.

 We do not warrant or represent that the information in this site is free from errors or omissions or is suitable for your intended use.
 We recommend that you seek individual advice before acting on any information in this site.
 We have made every effort to ensure that the information on our website is correct at the time of publication but recommend that you exercise your own skill and care with respect to its use.
 If you wish to purchase our services, please do not rely solely on the information in this website.